Last Updated on October 3, 2023 by Karl Thompson

 The mainstream media refuses to advertise vibrators

 According to one Feminist blog…“Vibrators still are such a big taboo.
-The media and films (ie. American Pie) glamourize women’s sexuality, but then refuses to run ads for vibrators which are very useful tools for helping women understand their sexuality.
+The media and films (ie. American Pie) glamourise women’s sexuality.
+However, they refuses to run ads for vibrators which are very useful tools for helping women understand their sexuality.
 Yet Viagra ads run on all of these platforms with no problem.

 - All of this serves to reinforce ‘heteronormativity’, or the idea that women need men to give them sexual satisfaction.
-The problem with this is that the evidence suggests that men are failing to provide this…. many women report a lack of satisfaction in the bedroom.”
-Thirdly, there is evidence that men and women are becoming more equal where decision making is concerned in relationships
+The problem with this is that the evidence suggests that men are failing to provide satisfaction.
+Many women report a lack of satisfaction in the bedroom.”

 Feminist criticisms that decision making is becoming more equal

-While some decisions concerning money are made jointly, these tend to be less important ones – such as what clothes to buy while, some recent research suggests that men still tend to have the final say in more important decisions such as changing jobs or moving house.
+While some decisions concerning money are made jointly, these tend to be less important ones – such as what clothes to buy.
+Men still tend to have the final say in more important decisions such as changing jobs or moving house.

 This post covers the difficult topic of Domestic Abuse in more depth.